 COVID-19, lassitude, and the Bereitschaftspotential

-Andrew Larner, Cognitive Function Clinic, Walton Centre for Neurology and Neurosurgery, Liverpool L9 7LJ UK.
+Andrew Larner MD, PhD, Cognitive Function Clinic, Walton Centre for Neurology and Neurosurgery, Liverpool L9 7LJ UK.

 Correspondence to: firstname.lastname@example.org